kinectron/kinectron/memory-bank/progress.md

    - **Solution**: Added clean script to package.json and documented the issue in DEVELOPMENT.md
    - **Current Status**: Resolved with workaround, but requires awareness during development

-3. **Data Structure Mismatches**:
+3. **Data Structure and Naming Convention Inconsistencies**:

-   - **Issue**: Inconsistent naming conventions between server and client (imageData vs. imagedata)
+   - **Issue**: Inconsistent naming conventions between server and client:
+     - Case differences (imageData vs. imagedata)
+     - Format differences (depth-key vs depthKey)
+     - Inconsistent use of hyphens vs camelCase
+   - **Symptoms**:
-   - **Symptoms**: Stream handlers fail to process data correctly
+     - Stream handlers fail to process data correctly
+     - "No handler found for event" errors
+     - Data not being properly visualized
+   - **Solution**:
+     - Implemented workarounds for specific streams
-   - **Solution**: Standardized approach to handle both formats for backward compatibility
+     - Added normalization code to handle both formats for backward compatibility
-   - **Current Status**: Working with current solution, but needs to be maintained for all new stream implementations
+   - **Current Status**: Working with current solutions, but needs a systematic approach
+   - **Next Steps**:
-   - **Next Steps**: Consider standardizing naming conventions in future refactoring
+     - Review all stream naming conventions across the codebase
+     - Standardize on a single naming pattern (either hyphenated or camelCase)
+     - Create a comprehensive refactoring plan to implement consistent naming

 4. **Unpacking Issues in Client Handlers**: